Ljubljana - the capital of Slovenia

 Other destinations in Slovenia

-By car you can reach the city of Ljubljana from Munich in four hours and fifteen minutes (without traffic).
-It takes three hours from Salzburg, four hours from Vienna and two and a half hours from Graz.
+Book yours here Arrival by plane, bus or train*.
+By car you can reach the city of Ljubljana from Munich in four hours fifteen minutes (without traffic). away Salzburg takes three hours, ex Vienna four hours, ex Graz two and a half hour.
 It is possible to travel to Ljubljana by train.
 Also drive Long-distance buses * to Ljubljana.
 In addition, the city has its own airport.

 Excursions and city tours: